bastndev/FlutterTips/README.md

   <details>

     > **Warning**
-    > Use foe KEY in iOS .
+    > Use for KEY in iOS .
     >- `open ios/Runner.xcworkspace`
   </details>